7Dec 7, 2011

 It works well with non-hygroscopic material, material which does not react with water or moisture, such as powdered activated carbon.

-Air acts like water- instead of fluffing the dry chemical within the container it will find a way out, creating funneling.
-Regardless of the pressure you set for the air, it will always find the easiest way out.
+Air acts like water- instead of fluffing the dry chemical within the container it will try to find a way out of the container, creating funneling (regardless of the pressure you set for the air)

 Not all sites have compressed air available to use.

 Some products are sensitive to moisture, and the injected air contains moisture; so air and/or oil desiccant is needed to make sure the compressed air that goes inside the container is completely dry.
-If not managed properly, moisture will come into contact with dry chemicals, such as quick lime or sodium bicarbonate or polymers, clogging the pores, nozzles and finally the injection system.
-This stops air from coming inside the silo.
+If not managed properly, moisture will come into contact with the dry chemical, clogging the pores, nozzles and finally the injection system.

 Mechanical bin agitator or mechanical discharge